Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

           └────────────────┘
 ```

-The max height of metadata window is 30% (by default) of the total height, but can be configured via `max_height_metadata` option.
+The max height of the metadata window is 25% (by default) of the total height, but can be configured via the `max_height_metadata` option.
 The data window takes all the remaining height.

 `Vertical Layout:`